 - Affordable Units: LRC Properties, the developer and owner of the Golden Belt Campus, has voluntarily lowered rates on and leased 3 units of loft housing at the 50% AMI level.

-- Summer Stage: The northern plaza off of Taylor Street offers a music and performing arts stage.
-Most events on this stage will be free and open to the public, providing a community entertainment venue not previously available in East Durham.
-Programming will occur from April through October.
+- Mill Stage: The northern plaza off of Taylor Street offers a music and performing arts stage.
+Over 80 free events were produced in the inaugural 2019 season, providing a community entertainment venue not previously available in East Durham.

 - Steering Committee for the Arts: A 7-person committee has been established to represent different perspectives from our community, with the intent to provide a diverse display of fine arts, concerts, and performances at Golden Belt venues.